Pet-projects/real-angular-rooms/README.md

 ## webClient

 This is where all the web client code is located.
-It is built using AngularJS, Bootstrap, Restangular, Grunt, Bower, NPM, Protractor and so on.
+It is being built using AngularJS, Bootstrap, Restangular, Grunt, Bower, NPM, Protractor and so on.

 We called it web client because in the future we will probably have a mobile client as well.